KietNhiTran/System-Design/README.md

 * Data Collector application
 * etc

-The scope of this design document is focusing on moving the data collector components as managed service to SAP cloud platform.
+The scope of this design document is focusing on moving the data collector component as managed service to SAP cloud platform.

 ## Solution focus:
 * serice scalability